BBC Local Radio

-BBC Local Radio (also referred to as Local BBC Radio) is the BBC's local and regional radio division for England and the Channel Islands, consisting of forty stations.
+BBC Local Radio (also referred to as Local BBC Radio) is the BBC's local and regional radio division for England and the Channel Islands, consisting of 39 stations.

+As of December 2024, the network broadcasts to a combined audience of 7.1 million, with a listening share of 4.6%, according to RAJAR.

 History

-The popularity of pirate radio was to challenge a change within the at the time very "stiff" and blinkered management at the BBC.
+The popularity of pirate radio was to challenge a then very "stiff" and blinkered management at the BBC.
 The most prominent concession by the BBC was the creation of BBC Radio 1 to satisfy the ever-demanding new youth culture with their thirst for new, popular music.
-The other, however, was the fact that these pirate radio stations were, in some cases, local.
+The other, however, was that these pirate radio stations were, in some cases, local.
 As a result, BBC Local Radio began as an experiment.

 Initially, stations had to be co-funded by the BBC and local authorities, which only some Labour-controlled areas proved willing to do.
 Radio Leicester was the first to launch on 8 November 1967, followed by Leeds, Stoke, Durham, Sheffield, Merseyside, Brighton, and Nottingham.
-By the early 1970s, the local authority funding requirement was dropped, and stations spread across the country; many city-based stations later expand their remit to cover an entire county.
+The local authority funding requirement was dropped by the early 1970s, and stations spread across the country; many city-based stations later expanded their remit to cover an entire county.

 There were eight stations in the initial "experiment", which lasted for two years.
 When this ended, it was deemed so successful that all of the stations, except BBC Radio Durham, remained on air.
-In addition to this, more followed in 1970 and 1971; BBC Radio Birmingham, Bristol, Blackburn, Derby, Humberside, London, Manchester, Medway, Newcastle (replacing Radio Durham), Oxford, Solent, and Teesside.
+More followed in 1970 and 1971: BBC Radio Birmingham, Bristol, Blackburn, Derby, Humberside, London, Manchester, Medway, Newcastle (replacing Radio Durham), Oxford, Solent, and Teesside.

 Despite the success of this, the original stations were seen as flawed, as they originally only broadcast on the FM waveband, and not on the more widely available AM waveband.
 This was eventually rectified a few years after the creation of these new channels.